 8. Identify your food triggers — Certain foods may trigger acid reflux.
 Try keeping a food diary to help you figure out which ones are yours, so you can actively avoid them.

 Heartburn Can Be Painful, but It Is Manageable

 Heartburn can be a bothersome and painful condition, but take note that resorting to pharmaceutical interventions is not a viable solution.
 Rather, the answer lies in restoring the natural gastric balance and function of your gut.

-Making eating real, wholesome food a top priority is the best way to address gut health.
-Remember that processed foods contain sugar that can alter your microbiome, hence promoting overgrowth of harmful microbes like H. pylori.
+Eating real, wholesome foods is the best way to address gut health.
+Remember that processed foods contain sugar that can alter your microbiome, hence promoting overgrowth of harmful microbes.
 By being more proactive in eating a healthy diet, you may be able to alleviate this condition — or even keep it from happening to you.